 - Less well-known = fewer people

-- Different design that doesn’t always make sense.
+- It has an interesting design that doesn’t always make sense.
 It can be confusing to use

 Hey Plura

 The concept behind Hey Plura (formerly called Bloom Community) is quite clever.
-Essentially, it mixes a dating app with an events app like Eventbrite or Meetup but is focused exclusively on the sex-positive community.
+Essentially, it combines a dating app with an events app, similar to Eventbrite or Meetup, but focuses exclusively on the sex-positive community.
 One of the big selling points of this format is that it allows you to connect with people online before attending an event.
 This feature is something I’ve had people request when I co-founded ENM Fam London, and it would have been great to be able to direct people to an app like this.
-I also like that it allows you to connect with people simply as friends without necessarily meaning you’re specifically interested in dating – although that’s an option.
+I also like that it allows you to connect with people simply as friends without necessarily meaning you’re specifically interested in dating, although that’s an option.

-While I used the Bloom Community app, I have yet to experience what it’s like as it has only launched its events feature in some larger US cities.
+While I used Hey Plura’s app, I have yet to experience what it’s like, as it has only launched its events feature in some larger US cities.
 So, while you can use the app anywhere, they currently only list events for places like San Francisco and New York.
 However, they have many online events listed if that’s your kind of thing.
 Definitely worth checking out if you’re looking to grow your polyamorous community in this part of the world.

 Pros

-- A dating and an events app in one
+- A dating and events app in one

 - Focused on the sex-positive community